UP Minister Slams Sonakshi Sinha For Not Knowing Ramayan, Says Nothing Can Be Sadder Than This

 Sonakshi took to Twitter and tried to shut the trolls on social media.
 She tweeted, "Dear jaage hue trolls.
 I don't even remember the Pythagoras theorem, Merchant of Venice, Periodic Table, Chronology of the Mughal Dynasty, aur kya kya yaad nahi woh bhi yaad nahi.
 Agar aapke paas koi kaam nahi aur itna time hai toh please yeh sab pe bhi memes banao na.
 I love memes." (sic)

-However, after the involvement of Sunil Bharala, the whole episode got to another level.
+However, after the involvement of Sunil Bharala, the whole episode took another turn.

 So, what do you think of this episode?
 Do let us know in the comments below.